OnTheGoSystems/buddypress-multilingual/readme.txt

  * Filters all links to maintain right language selection
  * Allows translation of profile fields

-= New!
-Customize BuddyPress further using Types and Views =

-BPML is now compatible with [Types - The Custom Types and Custom Fields Plugin](http://wp-types.com/home/types-manage-post-types-taxonomy-and-custom-fields/) and [Views - The Custom Content Display Plugin](http://wp-types.com/home/views-create-elegant-displays-for-your-content/).
-Types and Views allow you to customize BuddyPress further by controlling custom content and displaying it any way you choose.

 = Need Support? =

 Please submit support requests to **[WPML forum](http://wpml.org/forums/forum/english-support/)**.
 Remember to report: